 CLEANING AND MAINTENANCE GUIDE

-for Metal Building Components Coated With Sheffield Kynar 500 or Hylar 5000 Resin Paint
+for Metal Building Components Coated With Sheffield Kynar 500® PVDF Resin-based Coating

-Sheffield's Kynar 500 or Hylar 5000 resin paint systems are similar in molecular structure to Teflon®, a product
+Sheffield's Kynar 500® PVDF resin-based coating or Hylar 5000® resin paint systems are similar in molecular structure to Teflon®, a product

 most of us are familiar with through household use.
 The molecules on the surface of the coating are so tightly